-While you can divide an aloe, you should know that dividing aloe plants is not quite the same as dividing a perennial or ornamental grass.
+While you can divide an aloe, dividing aloe plants is not quite the same as dividing a perennial or ornamental grass.
 This is usually as simple as cutting the root zone in half and, ta-da, you have a new plant.

 When to Separate Aloe Plants

 As with any plant, timing is everything for any invasive action.
 Late winter and early spring produce a period of fairly inactive growth, which is when to separate aloe plants for the least damage to the root system.

 Aloes are pretty hardy, so if you fail to remove the pups in early spring, they will likely take it pretty well even in the growing season.
 Reduce the light levels for a week before trying aloe plant division on actively growing succulents.
 This will help slow down the plant’s growth and metabolism and produce a better result.

 How to Divide Aloe Plants